 Most experimentally accessible two-component systems are not SU(2) symmetric, since the intra- and inter-component interaction strengths generally differ.
 In this case, the coupled Gross-Pitaevskii (GP) equations no longer admit analytic solutions, and it is therefore natural to ask whether the recently discovered features in the yrast spectrum persist under these more realistic conditions.
 Reference~\cite{Wu2015} attempted to address this question using a perturbative approach based on an assumption motivated by the SU(2)-symmetric case, namely, that the appearance of a nonanalytic point at a fractional value of the angular momentum $l$ is always accompanied by a \emph{continuous} transformation of the corresponding soliton state into a plane-wave state at that angular momentum.
-However, this assumption has never been verified for asymmetric systems.
+However, this assumption will in fact be shown not to be generally true.
 Several other works~\cite{Smyrnakis2014,Sandin16, Matsushita2018,Roussou2018} have also numerically investigated the yrast spectrum of asymmetric two-component systems, but an overarching picture of the structure of the yrast spectrum has yet to emerge.
 In this work, we present a comprehensive study of the mean-field yrast spectrum of asymmetric two-component Bose gases confined to a ring geometry by numerically solving the coupled GP equations.
-We find that the assumption adopted in Ref.~\cite{Wu2015} holds only for asymmetric two-component gases in which the inter-component interaction is weaker than the intra-component interaction.
-In the opposite regime, this assumption breaks down: the plane-wave yrast states instead emerge from crossings between distinct branches of solutions to the GP equations, and the resulting yrast spectrum exhibits an even richer nonanalytic structure than in the SU(2)-symmetric case.
+We find that the assumption adopted in Ref.~\cite{Wu2015} indeed holds for asymmetric two-component gases in which the intra-component interaction is weaker than the inter-component interaction.
+In the opposite regime, this assumption breaks down: plane-wave yrast states can instead emerge from the crossing of distinct branches of solutions to the GP equations, and the resulting yrast spectrum exhibits an even richer nonanalytic structure than in the SU(2)-symmetric case.
 In both regimes, we establish critical conditions for the emergence of plane-wave yrast states, which to a large extent determine the analytic structure of the yrast spectrum.